-Rob Smith enters his seventh season as the head coach of the Ohio baseball program in 2018.
+Rob Smith enters his eighth season as the head coach of the Ohio baseball program in 2019-20.
 The Bobcats have won two Mid-American Conference tournament titles and have made two NCAA Championship appearances over the the last three years.
 Ohio had made just two NCAA tournament appearance in the 43 seasons prior to the 2015 campaign.

 Smith guided Ohio back to another league tournament title and appearance on the national postseason stage in 2017.
 The Bobcats won seven of their final 10 regular season games and tallied 13 conference victories -- including five MAC series wins en route to capturing the No. 5 seed in the league tournament.